History of the Brook Trout and Round Whitefish Populations in New York State

 Continuing Efforts to Restore and Protect Habitat

-DEC’s Regional Director Robert Stegemann sums up the agency’s goals with brook trout by stating that “Native brook trout populations have been significantly reduced in the Adirondacks and other areas throughout the east, but we are committed to restoring these populations in local waters.
-This tremendous coordinated effort will ensure the continued existence of a natural aquatic community and provide a high quality wilderness fishing experience for anglers.”
+DEC’s Regional Director, Robert Stegemann, underscores the agency’s long-term commitment to brook trout restoration, highlighting the significance of these efforts not just for the fish but also for the larger ecosystem.
+“Native brook trout populations have been significantly reduced in the Adirondacks and other areas throughout the east, but we are committed to restoring these populations in local waters,” he says.
+“This tremendous coordinated effort will ensure the continued existence of a natural aquatic community and provide a high-quality wilderness fishing experience for anglers.”

 Original Article By Wayne Brewer